fishjam-dev/fishjam-videoroom/README.md

 To run the Videoroom in production you can use the provided Docker compose file and adjust it to your needs.
 Example configuration is provided in `docker-compose.yaml` and `.env.example` files.
+You can copy the `.env.example` file to `.env` and adjust it to your needs.

-Https connection requires SSL certificate and key files to be provided for reverse proxy.
+HTTPS connection requires SSL certificate and key files to be provided for reverse proxy.
 You can generate them for your domain using [Let's Encrypt](https://letsencrypt.org/).
-Example `cerbot` is provided in `docker-compose-certbot.yaml` file.
+Example `certbot` is provided in `docker-compose-certbot.yaml` file.

 ## Tests